lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 The six attributes are designed to cover the basic aspects of a character.
 There are two for physical strength/finesse (Brawn and Reflexes), two for mental strength/finesse (Grit and Wits), and two that are a blend of physical and mental (Perception and Presence).

 When changing attributes, consider that every skill - even a Background Skill - needs to be tied to an attribute.
 That's why Presence exists even though it isn't relevant to Action Skills in FS3 Core.
-It's there so you have something to link Background Skills like Acting or Seduction to.
+It's there so you have something to link Background Skills like Acting or Singing to.

 # Action Skills

 One of the hallmarks of FS3 is the distinction between Action Skills, which are relevant to the conflict in the game, and Background Skills, which are fluff skills to promote character depth.
 Another hallmark is a fast, easy character creation experience because the skill list is limited.

-The most important thing with Action Skills is to keep the list reasonably small.
+To stay true to these basic principles, it's important to keep the skill list reasonably small.
 10-12 skills is ideal.
 More than that, and you're going to end up with people min/maxing excessively or getting overwhelmed trying to figure out what skills they need.
 Fewer than that, and you won't have much differentiation between characters.

 Limit Action Skills to what is **important** to your game and likely to come up in **conflict** situations.
 Sure, Survival and Driving and Riding are all potential Action Skills.
 But are there really going to be a lot of challenging horseback rides or car chases in your theme?
 Are people going to be stranded out in the woods a lot?
 If it's not important, leave it to a Background Skill.